Claremore, Oklahoma: In popular culture

-The Rodgers and Hammerstein musical Oklahoma! is set in Claremore and the surrounding area, in 1906 (the year before Oklahoma became a state).
-The Quantum Leap season 3 episode "8½ Months" is also set near Claremore.
+The Rodgers and Hammerstein musical Oklahoma! is set in Claremore and the surrounding area, in 1906 (the year before Oklahoma became a state); it was based on the play Green Grow the Lilacs by playwright Lynn Riggs, who grew up on a farm in the Claremore area.
+The Quantum Leap season-three episode "8½ Months" is also set near Claremore.
 The movie Where the Heart Is fictionally portrays Rogers County and the area surrounding Claremore.

-Claremore was featured in the Supernatural season 14 episode "Nightmare Logic," where Maggie tracks a ghoul to the town.
+Claremore was featured in the Supernatural season-14 episode "Nightmare Logic", where Maggie tracks a ghoul to the town.